ADAPTIVE RIDING PROGRAM

 of individuals in El Paso County have a disability

-Our therapeutic riding program teaches horseback-riding skills, while using therapeutic activities tailored to each individual rider’s educational, physical, social, and recreational goals.
+Our adaptive riding program teaches horseback-riding skills, while using therapeutic activities tailored to each individual rider’s educational, physical, social, and recreational goals.

 Spinal Cord Injuries